 The name "cheddar" isn't protected as some cheese names are; anybody can make cheddar cheese and label it as such.
 It's still produced in England, but in the United States, Wisconsin produces the most cheddar, with California close behind.
 You might also come across a New York (sharp) cheddar, a Colby/longhorn cheddar (which has a mild to medium flavor), and a Vermont cheddar (which designates a white cheddar, not necessarily one made in Vermont).

 Cheddars can be off-white to pale yellow, or even orange if they've been colored—sometimes with annatto, a natural dye.

 The flavor of cheddar can be sweet and grassy or sharply assertive, depending on how long it's been aged, and you’re likely to find a perfect cheddar for cheese plates, cheese balls and fondues.
 It makes a terrific sandwich (especially with hearty whole grain or rye breads), stars on quesadillas and pizzas, and it stands up well in hearty soups, like this Broccoli Cheese Soup, where it blends beautifully with dark beer and mustard.
 Use it in casseroles and gratins, egg dishes and Mexican dishes.
 Use it to top salads, baked potatoes and veggies.
-And, of course, rely on it for macaroni and cheese; here's a No-Bake Macaroni & Cheese that'll save you some time on a busy weeknight.
+And, of course, rely on it for macaroni and cheese; here's a Stovetop Mac and Cheese that'll save you some time on a busy weeknight.